Cantera/cantera/doc/sphinx/reference/transport/index.md

   phase entry to `high-pressure`.
 Implemented by class {ct}`HighPressureGasTransport`.

 Chung high-pressure Gas
-: A model for high-pressure gas transport properties that usesthe method of Chung {cite:p}`poling2001` for viscosity and thermal conductivity and the Takahashi method {cite:p}`takahashi1975,poling2001` for the diffusion coefficient.
+: A model for high-pressure gas transport properties that uses the method of Chung {cite:p}`poling2001` for viscosity and thermal conductivity and the Takahashi method {cite:p}`takahashi1975,poling2001` for the diffusion coefficient.
 This high-pressure gas transport model can be specified in the YAML format by setting the